Apostolos-Daniel/toli-io-personal-website/content/talks/field-notes-of-flow-becoming-accidental-team-topologies-practitioners.md

 conferenceDate = "May 2023"
 type = "talk"
 date = "2023-05-25"
-tags = ["presentation", "conference", "fastflow", "teamtopologies"]
+tags = ["presentation", "conference", "fast-flow", "team-topologies"]
 +++

 I talked about our field notes of flow with Andy Norton at [Fast Flow conf](https://www.fastflowconf.com/).